lblake/WonderBill-Technical-Assessment/README.md

 # WonderBill-Technical-Assessment

+I used Cypress (https://www.cypress.io/) automated testing framework to complete the assessment

-To run the test yourself you will need the following Prerequisite:
+To run the tests you will need the following Prerequisite:

 install Node if not already installed on your computer